When he arrived and saw the evidence of the grace of God, he was glad and encouraged them all to remain true to the Lord with all their hearts.

 Our chosen bible passage is one of the many stories Jesus told, to illustrate a point and guide us as to how we should live.
-At SHF we feel that the parable of the lost sheep envelops in many ways who we are, why we are here and therefore how we should live our lives.
-This parable expands our school motto Inspire Believe, Achieve and gives purpose and meaning to all that we do.
+At SHF we believe that the parable of the lost sheep envelops who we are, why we are here and therefore how we should live our lives.
+This parable helps us to expand our school motto: Inspire Believe, Achieve and gives purpose and meaning to all that we do.

 Parable of The Lost Sheep (Luke 15: 1-7).

 Inspire – The parable inspires us as a school to take risks, as the shepherd took a risk by leaving his 99 sheep to go out and find the 1 lost sheep - not knowing what he would face.
 Just as the shepherd looked after his sheep, we too are inspired to look out for, encourage and support each other.
 Jesus inspires us and gives us strength when we need it.

 Believe – The Lost Sheep parallels with Christ’s mission to rescue the people of the world - the shepherd never doubted he would find his sheep, as our team never stop believing in your children.
 We inspire our school family to get closer to, and deepen their belief in God, through our curriculum, ethos and collective worships, by giving everyone the opportunity to get to know God.